Chart Color Schemes

 Concord is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of Concord is around 14,910.
-This reflects an increase of 359 people since the 2021 Census, which reported a population of 14,551.
-The current estimate is inferred from AreaSearch's validation of new addresses and their examination of the latest ERP data release by ABS in June 2024, indicating a resident population of 14,900 plus an additional 17 validated new addresses since the Census date.
-This results in a density ratio of 2,946 persons per square kilometer, placing Concord in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Concord has shown resilient growth patterns with a compound annual growth rate of 0.8%, outpacing its SA3 area.
+As of Nov 2025, the population of the Concord statistical area (Lv2) is estimated at around 14,916 people.
+This reflects an increase of 365 individuals since the 2021 Census, which reported a population of 14,551 people.
+The change was inferred from AreaSearch's estimation of the resident population as 14,902 following examination of ABS' latest ERP data release in June 2024 and an additional 17 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,947 persons per square kilometer, placing Concord (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Concord has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
 Population growth was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Looking ahead, Concord is expected to experience population growth just below the median of national areas.
-Based on aggregated SA2-level projections, the suburb is anticipated to expand by 882 persons by 2041, reflecting a gain of 6.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year, and utilising NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of national areas is expected, with Concord (SA2) expected to expand by 884 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population